 The discussion as it winds through arguments and counter-arguments above makes one conscious of the enormous intellectual efforts from the western thinkers and theoreticians that have gone into the making of intellectual traditions.
 Even then, the line of division that obtains between the seekers of knowledge and managers of power is there for all to see.
-Across cultures and civilizations this is a commonality we may chance uponpartially this may assuage the sense of irreverence with which the scholarly community has been treated in our societies and cultures.
-In our own scholarly tradition one kept hearing about the tradition of rajrishis close to the philosopher king that Plato envisioned.
+Across cultures and civilizations this is a commonality we may chance upon partially this may assuage the sense of irreverence with which the scholarly community has been treated in our societies and cultures.
+In our own scholarly tradition, if at all there was one, one kept hearing about the tradition of rajrishis close to the philosopher king that Plato envisioned.
 But the role of the academic community in decision making is grossly undervalued partially because of the lack of any innovative approach and the willingness to labour under borrowed premises.
-It is another thing that some of our scholars, neglected at home, have flourished elsewhere.
+It is another thing that some of them neglected at home have flourished elsewhere.